 The ICANN organization and board have clearly taken a number of steps to work towards implementation of the recommendation.
 A key element - the creation of a dedicated Board committee including the CEO - was only put into place very late in the process but did eventually take place.

 However, from the mandate of the BWG-RDS and the feedback from ICANN in response to specific questions, as well as from the overall documentation available, a clear picture emerges as to ICANN's understanding of the nature of the strategic priority: it was interpreted as making sure that the recommendation was implemented, and to launch the policy development process and support other Community actions related to the WHOIS.
-While these actions went a long way towards achieving the intended aim, they could not replace a strategic outlook and advance planning for issues not yet explicitly addressed in specific community actions, as became evident in the issues surrounding compliance with GDPR.
+While these actions went a long way towards achieving the intended aim, they could not replace a strategic outlook and advance planning for issues not yet explicitly addressed in specific community actions, as became evident in the issues surrounding compliance with GDPR:

+ICANN’s current focus on compliance with GDPR appears to indicate that the new regulation had caught ICANN unawares.
+Given the fact that the GDPR was initiated in 2012, and most global corporations acted promptly to ensure compliance as soon as the regulation was approved, the review team notes that ICANN was not swift in ensuring its compliance with national law.
+A greater focus on compliance with existing data protection law earlier (e.g. EU national legislation that complied with Directive 95/46) would have been beneficial and in keeping with ICANN’s obligations to comply with national law.

+This failure to address the need to comply with data protection law is a risk to the organization and the community, and impacts the ability to develop a sound strategic plan for Registration Data.
+The lack of a strategic priority on a central WHOIS policy based on consensus policy, compliant with law and in keeping with acceptable risk management practice impacts several other policies.
+It also leads to disjointed development of policies and procedures, which produces a lack of congruity.

 Therefore, the recommendation failed to achieve its original aim of instilling a culture of proactive monitoring and improvements on WHOIS.